rugfactory/rugfactory_factory/README.md

 <br/>
 - admin_get_info, returns contract configuration information including owner_id, contract addresses
 - admin_update_info, to update info
-- todo: admin_get_balance, for returning the near balance available for contract owner that is not taken out by storage or is not users balances
+- admin_get_balance, for returning the near balance available for contract owner that is not taken out by storage or is not users balances

 ---